Rose West: Appeal

-In March 1996 Rose announced her intention to appeal against her sentence, contending that extensive press coverage had rendered witness testimony unreliable, that no physical evidence existed to attest she had participated in any of the murders, that the final instructions delivered by the judge to the jury had been biased in favour of the prosecution and that undue weight had been given to the similar fact evidence introduced at her trial.
+In March 1996 Rose announced her intention to appeal against her sentence, contending that extensive press coverage had rendered witness testimony unreliable, that no physical evidence existed to attest she had participated in any of the murders, that the final instructions delivered by the judge to the jury had been biased in favour of the prosecution, and that undue weight had been given to the similar fact evidence introduced at her trial.
 This appeal was rejected by the Lord Chief Justice, Lord Taylor of Gosforth, who contended Rose had received a fair trial and efficient legal representation.
 In July 1997 then-Home Secretary Jack Straw subjected Rose to a whole life tariff, effectively denying her any possibility of parole.
-Rose again announced that she would appeal against her sentence via her solicitor, Leo Goatley, in October 2000; in September 2001 she announced her intention to abandon her appeals, stating she would never feel free even if released.
+In October 2000, Rose again announced that she would appeal against her sentence via her solicitor, Leo Goatley.
+In September 2001 she announced her intention to abandon her appeals, stating she would never feel free even if released.
 She maintains her innocence in any of the murders.

 Incarceration

-Initially Rose was incarcerated at HM Prison Bronzefield, Middlesex, as a Category A prisoner; she was later transferred to HM Prison Low Newton in County Durham.
+Initially Rose was incarcerated at HM Prison Bronzefield, Middlesex, as a Category A prisoner.
+She was transferred to HM Prison Low Newton in County Durham in 2008.

 It was reported in May 1995 that Rose and Myra Hindley—who were both incarcerated in HM Prison Durham at the time (Rose was on remand)—had formed a "friendship".
 Hindley denied the claims as "nonsense".
 Rose acknowledged that they knew each other from being on the same wing but denied further speculation that the two were "having an affair".

-Both of Rose's oldest biological children and her stepdaughter, Anna Marie, initially visited her in prison on a regular basis, although by 2006 she had ceased contact with them after Mae began asking questions about her culpability in the murders.
+Both of Rose's eldest biological children, and her stepdaughter, Anna Marie, initially visited her in prison on a regular basis, although by 2006 she had ceased contact with them after Mae began asking questions about her culpability in the murders.
 Rose justified her decision with the explanation: "I was never a parent [then] and could never be now."

 In 2019 Rose was transferred to HM Prison New Hall in West Yorkshire.
 It was reported the transfer had taken place after serial killer Joanna Dennehy, who had just been transferred to Low Newton, had threatened to kill Rose, although official sources stated that the reports were untrue.